Spondylolisthesis: learn about symptoms and treatments

 Spondylolisthesis is a condition where one vertebra slips forward over the one beneath it.
-This condition is most common in the lumbar, or lower back, region of the spine, mainly due to the amount of pressure and wear placed on it by supporting the upper body.
+This condition is most common in the lumbar (lower) region of the spine, mainly due to the amount of pressure and wear placed on it by supporting the upper body.
 Athletes like weightlifters, football players and gymnasts can be prone to spondylolisthesis because of the tremendous amount of stress they place on their lower backs.
 Although the condition does occur in athletes, it more often results from the natural aging process, with birth defects and traumatic injury being other causes.

-Like many spine conditions, you will generally experience symptoms only when displaced material compresses a nerve in the spine, like the spinal cord or a nerve root.
-Even in less severe cases of spondylolisthesis, the symptoms can be debilitating and life affecting.
+Like many spine conditions, symptoms are typically related to compression of spinal nerves, like the spinal cord or a nerve root.
+Even in less severe cases of spondylolisthesis, the symptoms can be debilitating and life-affecting.
 Commonly reported symptoms include:

 - Lower back pain